This morning I lay in bed thinking, as you do, about T.S. Eliot’s poem Burnt Norton. The bit that was going through my head was this:

 Eliot seems to make a distinction between outer compulsions (e.g. my job), inner compulsions (bodily functions, perhaps) and practical desires (wanting to have breakfast) on the one hand and, presumably, non-practical desires on the other.
 I can only guess that a non-practical desire is, say, listening to music.
 Personally I can’t really see the difference between wanting to go to the toilet, wanting to have breakfast and wanting to listen to music.
 All of these urges seem to rise up in me from nowhere and I derive pleasure from assuaging them all.

 Even if it were possible for us to choose our compulsions and desires, or even to choose to have none, I don’t think this would make us any happier or freer than we presently are.
 We would feel just as much a victim of our lack of desires as we would of our desires.
 Freedom from all compulsions and desires would leave us at a loss as to what to do next.
-We would probably just lie in bed and let random thoughts drift through our consciousness until we finally expired, finished off by dehydration, hunger, infected bedsores and the sheer tedium of it all.
+We would probably just lie in bed and let random thoughts drift through our heads until we finally expired, finished off by dehydration, hunger, infected bedsores and the sheer tedium of it all.